ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 </p>

 ## Quick Install Steps - if you are in a hurry then this is what you need (but really you should read the rest of the README!)
 Perform some Windows config first!
-Boot to Windows and open elevated command prompt -
+Boot to Windows and open elevated command prompt or PowerShell -
 1. ```cmd
-   bcdedit.exe -set {globalsettings} highestmode on
+   bcdedit.exe -set "{globalsettings}" highestmode on
    ```
 2. ```cmd
    reg add "HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\TimeZoneInformation" /v RealTimeIsUniversal /d 1 /t REG_DWORD /f